What Are Chemical Burns?

 Always seek emergency care for any burn that is larger than 3 inches in diameter or is very deep.
 Also seek emergency care for any chemical burns involving the face, eyes, groin, hands, feet, or buttocks or if it is over a joint.

 Even if the exposure was very small and you have completed basic first aid, call your doctor to review the injury and the chemical involved and to make sure no further emergency treatment is needed.
-The doctor can arrange appropriate treatment or will direct you to go to a hospital's Emergency Department.
+The doctor can arrange appropriate treatment or will direct you to go to a hospital's emergency room.
 If you're the person with the burn, ask your doctor if you need a tetanus shot.

 - Initial evaluation and stabilization